working-agile/bank-account-java/README.md

 * 4-bank-account-manual-mock: showcases how to implement a mock for dependencies
 * 5-bank-account-manual-mock-Dependency-Injection: showcases dependency injection
 * 6-bank-account-with-mockito: showcases use of Mockito
-* 7-bank-account-with-transaction-history: showcase creation of new dependency
+* 7-bank-account-with-transaction-history: testing interaction with collaborator
 * 8-bank-account-with-transaction-history-stub: showcase use of a stub
 * 9-bank-account-with-transaction-history-implementation: showcase TDD for InMemoryTransactionHistory
 * 10-bank-account-with-transaction-history-integration-test
+* 11-bank-account-with-transaction-history-database-test

 ### Who do I talk to? ###